 - Peak fee / sanctuary fee / royalty / permits where applicable

 - Sleeping bag

-- Any transfers outside programme
+- Any transfers or meals outside of itinerary

 - Bottled water

 - Expenses of any personal nature (laundry / phone calls / alcohol / cigarettes / insurance / camera fee / etc.)

 - Any expense incurred due to force of nature such as landslides, bad weather or reasons beyond our control

 - Tips & gratuities (we recommend 5-10% of your trip cost- to be distributed among the team) – personal choice

 - Travel & cancellation insurance

 A bunch of us friends recently got in touch with Aquaterra Adventures to set up a whitewater rafting trip on the Tons River in the north Indian state of Uttarakhand.
 The Aquaterra team were excellent in every way: they were superbly efficient, highly reassuringly safe and extremely warm, friendly and hospitable.